travis-ci/docs-travis-ci-com/user/reference/trusty.md

 script: sudo -E su $USER -c 'COMMAND1; COMMAND2; COMMAND3'
 ```

-This will pass the environment variables down to a `bash` process which runs as
+This will pass the environment variables down to a `bash` process, which runs as
 `$USER`, while retaining the environment variables defined and belonging to
 secondary groups given above in `usermod`.